 It's important to remember that you can only use 5G if the connection is available in your area.
 5G networks aren't everywhere yet, nor is all 5G the same.
 One band of 5G might be a hair faster than LTE, while sub-6 5G will net you speeds your home Wi-Fi can't even match.
 For this article, we're assuming you're in a 5G-supported area, but check with your carrier to make sure.

 Apple introduced Dual SIM with the iPhone XS, XS Max, and XR running iOS 12.1.
-Even though the feature is about two years old at this point, there are clearly still quirks.
-Namely, you can't use 5G data if Dual SIM is enabled, even if one plan can access 5G networks and the other can't.
-At least, not yet.
+Even though the feature is over two years old at this point, there are clearly still quirks.
+Namely, you can't use 5G data if Dual SIM is enabled in iOS 14.4 and under, even if one plan can access 5G networks and the other can't.
+At least, not until iOS 14.5 (see Option 2 below).

 If you're someone who hasn't even heard of Dual SIM, this likely doesn't apply to you.
 However, this news might come as a bit of a disappointing shock for our Dual SIM readers.
-Your Dual SIM iPhone 12 won't connect to 5G after setting up your eSIM line and your nano-SIM line.
+Your Dual SIM iPhone 12 won't connect to 5G after setting up your eSIM line and your nano-SIM line on iOS 14.o to 14.4.
 According to Apple:

 If you have iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max, and both phone lines are active, 5G isn't available.